MADICES/MADICES-2022/glossary.md

-## Dublin Core
+## Dublin Core, DataCite

 [The Dublin Core Metadata Element Set](https://en.wikipedia.org/wiki/Dublin_Core) is a set of 15 elements like "Contributor", "Date", "Format" that should be used for describing data resources.
+Related is the [DataCite Metadata Standard](https://schema.datacite.org/).

 ## ELN